 6 cups chicken broth

-6 cups of peeled and diced Russet potatoes
+6 cups peeled and diced Russet potatoes

 2 cups frozen vegetable mix